GET ALDO

 Birchcliffe-Cliffside vs The Beaches: What's the Difference?

+The primary difference between Birchcliffe-Cliffside vs The Beaches is lot value versus walkability.
 The Beaches offers a "resort-style" lifestyle with walkable access to the boardwalk, Queen St. shopping, and the streetcar, but commands a premium price for smaller, often semi-detached homes with shared parking.
+Birchcliffe-Cliffside offers larger detached homes, private driveways, and expansive backyards for 20-30% less.
+It is the better choice for families prioritizing land ownership and quiet streets over immediate nightlife access.

 Birchcliffe-Cliffside vs The Beaches